-- 1. Kitchens and Cafeterias: Kitchen/Cafeteria shall have a dedicated air handling unit.
-Required ventilation for the cafeteria shall be used as make-up air for the kitchen; a dedicated kitchen hood make-up air unit is not allowed. - Kitchen Hood Exhaust Fans: Rooftop upblast fan with grease trap on a flat roof directly above the kitchen is preferred.
-Wall-mounted fans should be avoided and may only be used if pre-approved by WCPSS. - 3.
+- Kitchens and Cafeterias: Kitchen/Cafeteria shall have a dedicated air handling unit.
+Required ventilation for the cafeteria shall be used as make-up air for the kitchen; a dedicated kitchen hood make-up air unit is not allowed. - 2.
+Kitchen Hood Exhaust Fans: Rooftop upblast fan with grease trap on a flat roof directly above the kitchen is preferred.
+Wall-mounted fans should be avoided and may only be used if pre-approved by WCPSS.
+The fan status shall be monitored by the BAS. - 3.
 Air Distribution: Maintain 6-foot between supply air diffusers and the kitchen hoods. - 4.
 Utility Distribution Chases: Provide a utility distribution chase to serve the kitchen equipment located under the hood.
 Utility distribution chases shall be provided by the same manufacturer as the kitchen hood. - 5.
 Fly Fans: Exterior entrances to kitchens shall be equipped with a fly fan with automatic switch geared to opening and closing of door. - 6.
 Cooler and Freezer Condensers: Outdoor condensers shall be located on a concrete pad.
 Condensers shall not be located on the roof.
 Maintain manufacturer recommended spacing for proper ventilation.